BlueSmiley/Phorest-techtest-TonyPrasad/README.md

 3. Good experience to continue learning React personally

 As you might see 2. is an ongoing process, but the base functionality should be working.
 Hopefully by the point this is submitted it should be in a decent state.
-I am not 100% familiar with React yet so things may take me longer than expected
+I am not 100% familiar with React yet and frontend design so things may take me longer than expected

 ## Available Scripts